Other sites you may find interesting

 Covering records and information of the Military and Others serving in British India.

-Museum of Farnham It is open Tuesday to Saturday, 10am to 5pm and the Local Studies Library is open the same times, except between 10am and midday on Friday.
+Museum of Farnham It is open Wednesday to Saturday, 10am to 4pm.
 Admission is free.
+The Local Studies Library is currently closed, but this will be reviewed in January 2024.
 The Museum of Farnham is located at the Alton end of West Street in the centre of the town.

 The Museum of Farnham charts the town's history through its reserve collections of archives, fine art, costume, archaeology and social history.